 We measure our interest rate swaps at fair value on a recurring basis.
 The fair value of our interest rate swaps is based on quotes from third parties.
 We consider those inputs to be "level 2" in the fair value hierarchy as outlined in the authoritative guidance for disclosures in connection with derivative instruments and hedging activities.
-At December 31, 2020, the fair value of our interest rate swaps was a net liability of \$3.8 million which is included in accrued expenses and other liabilities on the accompanying consolidated balance sheet.
-During the twelve months of 2020, we paid or accrued approximately \$733,000 in net payments made to the counterparty by us, adjusted for accruals, pursuant to the terms of the swaps (consisting of approximately \$824,000 in payments, adjusted for accruals made to the counterparty by us, offset by approximately \$91,000 of payments paid to us by the counterparty).
-From inception of the swap agreements through December 31, 2020 we paid or accrual approximately \$626,000 in net payments made to the terms of the swap (consisting of approximately \$198,000 in payments or accruals made to us by the counterparty, offset by approximately \$824,000 of payments due to the counterparty from us).
-During the twelve months of 2019, we received or accrued approximately \$108,000 in payments made to us by the counterparty pursuant to the terms of the swap entered into during the third quarter of 2019.
+At December 31, 2021, the fair value of our interest rate swaps was a net asset of \$1.1 million which is included in deferred charges and other assets on the accompanying consolidated balance sheet.
+During the twelve months of 2021, we paid or accrued approximately \$1.3 million in net payments made to the counterparty by us, adjusted for accruals, pursuant to the terms of the swaps.
+From inception of the swap agreements through December 31, 2021 we paid or accrued approximately \$1.9 million in net payments made to the counterparty by us pursuant to the terms of the swap (consisting of approximately \$198,000 in payments or accruals made to us by the counterparty, offset by approximately \$2.1 million of payments due to the counterparty from us).
+During the twelve months of 2020, we paid or accrued approximately \$733,000 in net payments made to the counterparty by us, adjusted for accruals, pursuant to the terms of the swaps (consisting of approximately \$824,000 in payments, adjusted for accruals, or accruals made to the counterparty by us, offset by approximately \$91,000 of payments paid to us by the counterparty).
 Cash flow hedges are accounted for by recording the fair value of the derivative instrument on the balance sheet as either an asset or a liability, with a corresponding amount recorded in accumulated other comprehensive income ("AOCI") within shareholders' equity.
 Amounts are classified from AOCI to the income statement in the period or periods the hedged transaction affects earnings.